 When the focus of meditation is a completely blank mind, it’s easy to get frustrated.
 Instead, focus on the benefits of a few quiet minutes.
 Don’t set a goal, or make a challenge, but embrace your active life and mind.

 If you enjoy meditation and want to learn more, visit a local yoga studio and see if they offer classes, or read these articles written by an actual Zen Master.

 At some point, you may want to develop a more formal meditation practice, but for now, just get started.
 Don’t wait until you’re in Bali or have the right outfit.
 Don’t wait until you feel enlightened or until you are flexible enough to sit in the perfect position.
 Start.

 If you get antsy, or think meditation is not for you, think about the simple power of a clear mind, soothed soul and open heart.
-What would you differently if you could act from a place like that, instead of the usual?
+Imagine what you would do differently if you could act from a place like that, instead of the usual.